ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 Prio is a system and protocol for privately computing aggregation functions over private input.
 An aggregation function F is one that computes an output y = F(x[1],x[2],...) for inputs x[i].
-In general, Prio supports any aggregation function whose inputs can be encoded in a particular way.
+Internally, Prio computes the aggregation function "sum" and can compute other aggregation functions by specially encoding the inputs.
 However, not all aggregation functions admit an efficient encoding, rendering them impractical to implement.
 Thus, Prio supports a limited set of aggregation functions, some of which we highlight below: